petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 Of course, this is far from a complete list.

-All of these B2B solutions feature inherent complexity in requirements and integration needs.
-By focusing on solutions that can handle this complexity, Liferay is well positioned to address the most common B2C use cases as well.
+All of these solutions feature inherent complexity in requirements and integration needs.
+By focusing on solutions that can handle this complexity, Liferay helps our customers to save time and reduce errors, and to address business-to-business (B2B), business-to-employee (B2E), government-to-citizen (G2C), government-to-business (G2B) as well as many of the most common B2C use cases as well.

 Congratulations!
 You have completed this module on Liferay's value proposition.